Shakerff/CMPG-323-Overview-34425039/README.md

 * Since the repository and project is public, only the invited markers/lecturers will oly be given access to read and access other information

 # Portfolio of Evidence
 For my POE, I'm required to do several things which is aligned to the requirements of each project.
-Here is a list of the following items needed for me to compilke my POE:
+Here is a list of the following items needed for me to compile my POE:
 * Attend all classes
 * Create a LinkdeIn account
 * Join CMPG 323 LinkedIn group